shadow/shadow/docs/shadow_config_spec.md

 Country code hint for Shadow's name and routing system (ex: "US").

-This hint will be used to assign the host to a node based on the country codes of nodes in the network topology.
+This hint will be used to assign the host to a network node based on the country codes of nodes in the network graph.

 #### `host_defaults.heartbeat_interval`